 - Provide school breakfast and lunch at no charge to all students.
-Prior to the pandemic, the Community Eligibility Provision created in the Healthy Hunger-Free Kids Act of 2010 allowed one in three high-poverty schools to offer free meals to all students.
-During the pandemic, all schools have been able to offer free meals to all students no matter their household income, which has been a proven trial run of Healthy School Meals for All.
-All students have access to the nutrition they need to succeed in school; less administrative work for school districts; and no unpaid school meals fees.
-The White House conference should explore strategies to permanently move all schools to Healthy School Meals for All. - Increase the use of innovative school breakfast models by schools to expand access to school breakfast.
+Prior to the pandemic, the Community Eligibility Provision created in the Healthy Hunger-Free Kids Act of 2010 has allowed 1 in 3 high-poverty schools to offer free meals to all students, commonly called Healthy School Meals for All.
+During the pandemic, schools have been able to offer free meals to all students, which has given an opportunity for a trial run of Healthy School Meals for All, which has highlighted the value of the approach: All students have access to the nutrition they need to succeed in school; less administrative work for school districts; and no unpaid school meals fees.
+The White House Conference should explore strategies to move all schools to Healthy School Meals for All. - Increase the use of innovative school breakfast models by schools to expand access to school breakfast.
 Participation in school breakfast has historically lagged behind school lunch.
 Most schools provide school breakfast in the cafeteria before the school day starts, which leads many students to miss out on a healthy meal to start their school day ready to learn.
 Breakfast in the classroom and other innovative programs that move school breakfast out of the cafeteria and make it part of the school day, combined with offering the meal to all students at no charge, is the best way to increase participation in this important program.